 - Always remember that we are here to help and available 24/7.
 If you have received a suspicious call, email or text or you have been impacted by a scam, please reach out to us at (602) 236-8888.

 - Before your power is disconnected, SRP will send you one or more notices in the mail.

-- You can check the status of your account anytime in My Account or through the SRP Power App™.
+- You can check your account status anytime in My Account or on the SRP Power App.

-- These types of scams can also occur in person, through email or by text.
+- Scams can occur in person, through email or by text.
+Stay vigilant.

 If you feel you’ve been the target of a scam, contact your local law enforcement or the Arizona Attorney General’s Office.

 Customers have reported receiving text messages with a scannable barcode to make payments.
 These texts are a scam!
 Although our new in-person payment options use a barcode, SRP will never send you a text with a barcode.
 Never make payments outside of the app, logging into your account online or through our new payment locations.
 In addition to this new scam, we have also received reports that customers are receiving calls stating that their bill is past due and they need to pay it immediately.
 As a reminder, SRP will never ask you to make an immediate payment.

 Do not let them in or pay.
 If your payment is past due, we do not collect payments in person.
 Our field employees cannot accept payment.
 If the person is claiming they need to perform repairs or upgrades, call us to confirm they are an employee.
 All employees wear SRP logo shirts, have an I.D. badge and will be driving a vehicle with an SRP logo.